mozilla-releng/relengdocs/procedures/merge_duty.rst

 **For each merge task**:

 As you go through the steps documented below, update the checklists within the cards under ``Merge Tasks``.
-This helps with handoff and tracking state.
+This helps with hand-off and tracking state.

 As issues arise, add a card under the ``Merge Issues`` list.
 Associate